lucror1/chitchat/README.md

 bash runClient <username> [<host> <port>]
 ```
 Host defaults to `localhost` and port defaults to `8080`.
+To send messages, type them and hit enter.

 ## Windows
 Instructions will (probably) be added at a later date.
 Until then, either figure it out yourself or use the Windows Subsystem for Linux.